cs1302uga/cs1302-api-app/README.rst

    To parse a JSON-formatted string, use a ``Gson`` object's ``fromJson`` method to parse the string directly into instances of classes that represent the data.
 Classes for an iTunes Search response and result are provided with the starter code.
-Instructions for parsing JSON-formatted strings using ``fromJson`` is described in the `JSON reading <https://github.com/cs1302uga/cs1302-tutorials/blob/master/web/json.rst>`__.
+Instructions for parsing JSON-formatted strings using ``fromJson``are described in the `JSON reading <https://github.com/cs1302uga/cs1302-tutorials/blob/master/web/json.rst>`__.

 No use of the ``openStream()`` method in ``URL``